rafifdanuja15/Sentiment-Analysis-on-OVO-E-Wallet-Reviews/README.md

-# 🔍 Sentiment Analysis — OVO App Reviews (Google Play Store)
+# Sentiment Analysis — OVO App Reviews (Google Play Store)

-> An end-to-end NLP pipeline for classifying user sentiment on the **OVO** mobile app, scraped from Google Play Store — covering data collection, auto-labeling, preprocessing, modeling, and inference.
+> This project presents an end-to-end NLP pipeline to classify sentiment in OVO mobile app reviews collected from the Google Play Store, covering data scraping, automatic labeling, preprocessing, model development, and inference.

 ---

-## 📌 Overview
+## Overview

 This project builds a three-class sentiment classification system (**Positive**, **Negative**, **Neutral**) on Indonesian-language reviews of the OVO digital payment app from Google Play Store.
 The pipeline is fully automated from raw data collection to a deployable inference module.